 Received at least 31 inches (80 cm) of ash and pumice over several hundred years.
 The inhabitants left the site around 3,900 years ago.
 Reoccupied from 1880-1900 A.D.
 Final abandonment 1960.

 In 1847, artist Paul Kane painted a dome-building eruption occurring on Mount St. Helens’ north flank.
 Eruptions between 1842 and 1857 built the Goat Rocks lava dome.

 Erected by Gifford Pinchot National Forest, US Department of Agriculture.

 Other nearby markers.
-At least 2 other markers are within 2 miles of this marker, measured as the crow flies.
-The Earthís Monumental Power (here, next to this marker); More Than He Bargained For (approx. 1.2 miles away).
+At least 5 other markers are within 6 miles of this marker, measured as the crow flies.
+Hearts of Volcanoes Beat Beneath Peaceful Facades (a few steps from this marker); The Pumice Plain (approx. 0.9 miles away); The Earth’s Monumental Power (approx. 4.6 miles away); Working with Nature to Rebuild an Ecosystem (approx. 4.6 miles away); More Than He Bargained For (approx. 5.8 miles away).

 1. Mount St. Helens History.
 According to the U.S. Geological Survey (USGS), Mount St. Helens began growing before the end of the Ice Age; its oldest ash deposits date to at least 40,000 years ago.
 Mount St. Helens had nine main eruptions prior to the 1980 eruption.
 Each “pulse” of eruptions lasted less than 100 years to up to 5,000 years, with long intervals of dormancy between them.
 (Submitted on October 31, 2020, by Cosmos Mariner of Cape Canaveral, Florida.)